akazad13/akazad13.github.io/_tabs/about.md

 ---

-Hi, I am Kalam, a dynamic software engineering professional with over 5 years of experience in designing,developing, and maintaining large-scale web and API-based systems.
+Hi, I am Kalam, a dynamic software engineering professional with over 5 years of experience in designing, developing, and maintaining large-scale web and API-based systems.
 Seeking a challenging role where I can leverage my analytical skills, competitive programming experience, and leadership abilities to drive innovative solutions and contribute to the success of the company.

 ### <i class="fa-solid fa-briefcase margin-right-5"></i> Work Experience